jakethekoenig/ChatVim/Readme.md

 git clone https://github.com/jakethekoenig/ChatVim.git ~/.vim/pack/misc/start/
 cd ~/.vim/pack/misc/start/ChatVim
-pip install -r requirements.txt # Only litellm and pynvim export OPENAI_API_KEY=<YOUR API KEY> # If not already set
+pip install -r requirements.txt # Only litellm and pynvim
+# Defaults to sonnet-3.5.
+Only need to set the API key for the model you want to use.
+export ANTHROPIC_API_KEY=<YOUR API KEY>
+export OPENAI_API_KEY=<YOUR API KEY>
 ```

 I recommend installing the requirements in a virtual environment.
 See [here](https://neovim.io/doc/user/provider.html) for how to have a neovim specific virtual environment.

 # Usage

 The plugin infers a chat structure from the beginning of the file to the current line.
 The plugin infers who is talking from the following sequences at the start of the line.
-If no sequence is present than the current speaker is unchanged

 | Sequence | Effect |
 | --------- | --------- |